lhr-solar/BPS/Docs/source/Software/Apps.rst

 MinionsIO Semaphore
 ===================

-Whenever the LTC driver is calling the SPI function, there's going to be some delay until the SPI transfer is complete.
-During that delay, we should be executing some other task so once the SPI transfer starts, the system should start waiting for this semaphore.
+Whenever the LTC driver is calling the :term:`SPI <SPI>` function, there's going to be some delay until the SPI transfer is complete.
-Whenever the SPI transfer is complete, we must signal this semaphore so we need to have an ISR that calls the signal semaphore function whenever a transfer is complete.
+During that delay, we should be executing some other task so once the SPI transfer starts, the system should start waiting for this :term: `semaphore <Semaphore>`.
+Whenever the SPI transfer is complete, we must signal this semaphore so we need to have an :term:`ISR <ISR>` that calls the signal semaphore function whenever a transfer is complete.
 This ISR is in the BSP SPI module.

 Voltage Mutex
 =============

 Mutually excludes accesses to the Voltage buffer in the Voltage.c library.